deanturpin/xclock/README.md

 # x11 container example

-Example of running a GUI application in a container and displayed it on the host.
+Example of running a GUI application in a container and displaying it on the host.

 ```bash
 xhost +local:docker